What comes to mind when you hear the name "Koreshan"? If you’re like me, the name conjures up negative feelings of suspicion, fear, and judgement.

 The Koreshans were also credited with incorporating the town of Estero, which was over 100 square miles and one of the largest incorporated towns in the country at the time.

 Religion or spiritual beliefs/non-beliefs aside, the Koreshan Unity Settlement is intriguing on many levels.
-Considering that Teed espoused peaceful living and considered himself a sort of Prophet, there seems to be nothing pointing to the usual deviance or hypocritical shortcomings that typically emerge with those who think they’re the Messiah.
+Considering that Teed espoused peaceful living and considered himself a sort of Prophet, there seems to be nothing pointing to the usual deviance, abuse, or hypocritical shortcomings that typically emerge with those who think they’re the Messiah.
+However, if there was, it's unlikely it was reported or recorded.
 By all accounts, Teed appears to have been in earnest about creating a genuine Utopian society.
 But what was the ultimate cost to the ones who followed him here?

 Whether you believe it was a religious cult or the start of something better, the Koreshan State Historic Site is an interesting place to visit, even if simply to enjoy a view of old Florida rarely seen anymore.
 But the historical significance is undeniable and by all means worth a much longer look.